-SparkR is an R package that provides a light-weight frontend to use Apache Spark from R. Starting with Spark 1.4.x, SparkR provides a distributed DataFrame implementation that supports operations like selection, filtering, aggregation etc. (similar to R data frames, dplyr) but on large datasets.
+SparkR is an R package that provides a light-weight frontend to use Apache Spark from R. Starting with Spark 1.5.1, SparkR provides a distributed DataFrame implementation that supports operations such as selection, filtering, and aggregation (similar to R data frames and dplyr) but on large datasets.
 SparkR also supports distributed machine learning using MLlib.

-SparkR and Databricks R notebooks evolved significantly since 2015.
-For the best experience, we highly recommend that you use the latest version of Spark on Databricks when you use either R or SparkR.
-Some of the most notable change in R and SparkR are:
+SparkR and Databricks R notebooks have evolved significantly since 2015.
+For the best experience, Databricks recommends that you use the latest version of Spark on Databricks when you use either R or SparkR.
+Some of the most notable changes in R and SparkR since Spark 1.6 include:

 - Starting with Spark 2.0,

 sqlContextobject to every function call.
-This change reduced boilerplate code and made SparkR usercode more intuitive and readable.
-In this document we will follow the new syntax.
-For old syntax examples please refer to SparkR documentation prior to 2.0: SparkR Overview
+This change reduced boilerplate code and made SparkR user code more intuitive and readable.
+In this document we use the new syntax.
+For old syntax examples, see SparkR 1.6 Overview.

-- Starting with Spark 2.2 Databricks notebooks do not import SparkR by default.
-Some of SparkR
+- Starting with Spark 2.2, Databricks notebooks no longer imports SparkR by default.
+Some SparkR

 functions were conflicting with similarly named functions from other popular packages.
-Users who
+To use SparkR you

-library(SparkR)in their notebooks.
-The SparkR session is already configured and all SparkR functions will talk to your attached cluster using the exising session.
+library(SparkR)in your notebooks.
+The SparkR session is already configured, and all SparkR functions will talk to your attached cluster using the existing session.

-You can create DataFrames from a local R data frame, from data sources, or using Spark SQL queries.
+You can create a DataFrame from a local R

 The simplest way to create a DataFrame is to convert a local R